martmannupb/AmoebotSim-2.0/Documentation/dev_guide/render/rendering_basics.md

 	- The axis along which the rays are cast is the global Z axis
 	- Every object is orthogonal to the Z axis
 	- An object's Z position (Z layer) determines which objects are drawn in front of it and which are drawn behind it
+	- Our camera is on Z layer $-10$ and points in the positive Z direction
+		- Objects on smaller Z layers are drawn further in the foreground
+		- Objects on a Z layer less than $-10$ are behind the camera and will not be visible
 - Meshes also contain additional data
 	- UV coordinates
 		- UV coordinates are simply vectors that are associated with each vertex of the mesh